Letting Actuaries Have Their Say

 Table 10.2.
 Estimated Number of 2020 Deaths from All Causes, Including COVID, by Actuarial Method 2 (AM2).

-You might be shocked to learn that 2.8 million Americans die every year without anyone really noticing.
-You might also wonder how the U.S. population can possibly grow 0.5% per year.
-In 2019, the population of the U.S. was 328.2 million, there were 3.788 million births and 2.863 million deaths for an increase of 924,000 (0.28%).
-However, the U.S. population grew 1.64 million (0.50%), which means the rest of the population increase was due to migration or immigration depending on your political denomination.
+While 0.87% of Americans die every year, the population grows 0.5%.
+In 2019, the population of the U.S. was 328.2 million, there were 3.788 million births and 2.863 million deaths for a decrease of 924,000 (0.28%).
+However, the U.S. population grew 1.64 million (0.50%), which means the delta was due to migration or immigration depending on your political denomination.

-Our AM1 and AM2 models have uncertainty since, for example, we cannot know the impacts of mitigation measures or delaying medical treatments.
+Our AM1 and AM2 models have uncertainty since we cannot know the impacts of mitigation measures.
 However, given the untenable situation medical professionals put us in, this is the best we can do.
-We’ll apply a risk-based approach by looking at the odds you experience certain outcomes.
+We can apply a risk-based approach by looking at the odds you experience certain outcomes.
 For example, the national odds of dying from COVID are currently 1 in 10,000.
 In New Mexico it’s 2 in 100,000.
-Meanwhile, the odds of dying in a car accident are 1 in 114, while the odds of dying during a walk are 1 in 647, and the odds of dying in a commercial aircraft accident are 1 in 9,821.
+Meanwhile, the odds of dying in a car accident are 1 in 114, during a walk 1 in 647, and in a commercial aircraft accident 1 in 9,821.
+If you’re concerned about dying from COVID, then forms of travel must terrorize you, because you’re eighty-seven times more likely to die in a car crash than from COVID, fifteen times more likely on a walk, and just as likely in an aircraft accident.
+If you want to carry our risk-based logic to the absurd (i.e., reductio ad absurdum)[7] the odds of dying from a legal execution in New Mexico are 1 in 119,012, or slightly less than dying from COVID, and New Mexico doesn’t allow capital punishment.

 Figure 10.1.
 WHO and CDC COVID Data Through April 23, 2020.

-In New Mexico, the reported number of infections has grown 2,110, while the percent of the population infected has increased 0.095%.
-Keep in mind that the percentage of the population infected can only increase over time, which means the curves can never go down, what we hope is that the slopes lessen, or flatten, over time.
-While the global curve is flattening, the slopes of both the U.S. and NM curves continue to increase, which is not good news but does not necessarily run counter to claims that the COVID “plateau” was reached on April 14th and the epidemic ended on June 7th.
+The reported number of infections in New Mexico has grown 2,110, or 0.095%.
+The percentage of the population infected can only increase over time, which means the curves can never go down, we hope the slopes lessen, or flattens, over time.
+While the global curve is flattening, the slopes for both the U.S. and NM are increasing, which is not good news but does not necessarily run counter to our model’s assertion COVID “plateaued” on April 14th and the epidemic ended on June 7th.

-The death rate plots in figure 10.1 are alarmingly dire.
+The death rate graphs in figure 10.1 are alarming.
 The global rate of those infected who die continues upward, which means the chance someone dies once infected is increasing.
 Since March 24th, 184,351 infected people have died, but more alarming is that the percent of infected people who died has jumped 2.42%.
 In March 4.54% of infected people died but by April 23rd, the rate grew to 6.96%.
-Nationally the news is just as bleak, March 24th to April 23rd, 45,976 Americans who were infected have died, while the percent of infected who died increased 4.20%.
+Nationally the news is just as bleak, March 24th to April 23rd, the percent of infected who died increased 4.20%.
 Just by virtue of testing more the rate should be dropping, but in March, 1.35% of people infected died but by late April the rate climbed to 5.55%.
-While some of this delta is tied to the lag time between a reported infection and a subsequent death, the U.S. rate of death is growing faster than the rest of the world, which is not good, if CDC data can be trusted.
+While some of this delta is tied to lag time between a reported infection and a subsequent death, and some of it’s due to data falsification, the U.S. rate of death is growing faster than the rest of the world, which is not good.

-The reported number of deaths in New Mexico grew by 70 from March 24th to April 23rd.
-While this may not seem like much, the percentage of the NM infected population who die has increased 2.21%.
-New Mexico’s current rate of those infected who die is 3.21%, which is below both national and global rates but increasing on a steady trajectory and if current trends continue, New Mexico will soon overtake the national rate.
+New Mexico deaths grew by 70 from March 24th to April 23rd.
+While this may not seem like much, the percentage of NM’s infected population who die increased 2.21%.
+New Mexico’s current rate of infected who die is 3.21%, which is below both national and global rates but steadily increasing and if current trends continue, New Mexico will soon lead the nation, which seems odd given our sparse population.

 [1] Worldometer (worldometers.info)